areeba-muddasar/12-AI-Agents-Collection/README.md

 E — Environment: Executes tools and returns feedback to the agent loop

-Each agent is a standalone Jupyter Notebook, demonstrating a unique interactive task.
+Each agent is a standalone Jupyter Notebook that demonstrates a unique interactive task.
 These agents are designed for learning, classroom demos, and simple experimentation.

 📂 **Agents Overview**